 Oblivious to the Pacific Ocean, its surface glassy and sun-kissed, its waves dotted with tanned, fit surfie-types who had succumbed to the ocean’s seductive call to come and play (and possibly drown or get bitten by a shark), I continued my stormy stomp down the beach, completely unaware of the sand massaging the tension from my feet but uncomfortably aware of the sand scrubbing away the remnants of the blisters there.
 Blisters that I got after a beach walk a few days ago, when I crossed the carpark while wearing no shoes.

 I have my money stories like everyone else.
 I hug them to my chest and hold them close, treasuring them and trying to protect them from prying eyes.
 Sometimes, I fail miserably, and my precious stories get hauled unceremoniously out of their safe, cosy hiding place, after which a dazzling spotlight is shone on them for all the world to point at and analyse.

 Today is one of those days.
 There’s a certain point where my money stories and John’s money stories meet.
 It’s a dark and seething maelstrom of twisted beliefs and painful, partly-formed ‘facts’.
-Most of them time, I manage to avoid getting caught up in the whirling vortex of intertwined dogmas, I know how it’s likely to go if I do get trapped in there, so as soon as I see the likelihood of this clash happening, I fire the five P’s into action: Prior Planning Prevents Poor Performance.

 For anyone who hasn’t been on the internet or seen the TV for the last week, it was the Melbourne Cup last Tuesday and social media is full of horror stories about the Cup & horse racing in general.
 Fortunately, the onslaught of annoying posts is starting to die down now.